1. What is Reka money?

 You pay 2.50 francs per monthly statement including postage, but you can disable physical statements if you check your balance via the online portal.
 You pay a 10-franc withdrawal fee to withdraw physical Reka Pay checks or Reka Rail vouchers from your Reka account by insured mail.
 When you close your account, your unused Reka balance can be cashed out at a fee of 10 francs per Reka money type.

-It is also worth noting that merchants pay Reka relatively high merchant fees to accept Reka money payments (2.5% for Reka Lunch and 3% for Reka Pay and Reka Rail).
+It is also worth noting that merchants pay Reka relatively high merchant fees to accept Reka money payments (1.5 percent for Reka Lunch, 2.5 percent for Reka Rail, and 3 percent for Reka Pay and Reka Rail).
 Reka justifies these fees by citing its promotion of partners to Reka users.

 8. Where can I get Reka money?

-You can buy Reka money directly from Reka with a 2% discount on its face value.
-Coop Supercard loyalty program members can buy Reka Pay at a 3% discount at Coop customer service desks.
+You can buy Reka money directly from Reka with a 2 percent discount on its face value.
+Coop Supercard loyalty program members can buy Reka Pay at a 3 percent discount at Coop customer service desks.

 Some industry associations and labor unions offer discounted Reka checks as a member benefit.
 It is also possible to find discounted Reka checks being sold by private individuals on classified sites and billboards.